EpistasisLab/tpot/docs/sources/contributing.md

           $ git push -u origin my-contribution

 Finally, go to the web page of your fork of the TPOT repo, and click 'Pull Request' (PR) to send your changes to the maintainers for review.
+Make sure that you send your PR to the `development` branch, as the `master` branch is reserved for the latest stable release.
 This will start the CI server to check all the project's unit tests run and send an email to the maintainers.

 (If any of the above seems like magic to you, then look up the [Git documentation](http://git-scm.com/documentation) on the web.)